NethermindEth/nethermind/CONTRIBUTING.md

 ## File Headers

-The following notice must be included in all source files if possible.
+The following notice must be included as a header in all source files if possible.

 ```
 // SPDX-FileCopyrightText: 2022 Demerzel Solutions Limited
 // SPDX-License-Identifier: LGPL-3.0-only
 ```

+The `//` should be replaced depending on the file.
+For example, for Linux shell scripts, it is `#`.